Jay Park: 2014–2017: Evolution, Worldwide and Everything You Wanted

-On September 1, 2014, Jay Park released his second full-length album, Evolution.
+On September 1, 2014, Park released his second full-length album, Evolution.
 With features and production from many of his AOMG labelmates such as Simon Dominic and Gray, the album presented tributes to Michael Jackson and R&B throwback ballads in its 17 tracks.
-In 2015, Jay Park participated as a judge on Mnet's rap competition program Show Me the Money 4.
+In 2015, Park participated as a judge on Mnet's rap competition program Show Me the Money 4.
 During the same year, Park released an extensive list of songs including "Lotto", "All I Got Time For", "On It", "Want It", "Mommae" and "Sex Trip".
 Park released "My Last" featuring Loco and Gray on July 17, 2015, alongside a music video.
-On November 5, 2015, Jay Park released his third official studio album, Worldwide.
+On November 5, 2015, Park released his third official studio album, Worldwide.
 The album was released alongside lead single "You Know", which featured Okasian and a music video.
 Directed by the production company Tiger Cave, the music video starred 4Minute's HyunA and featured cameos from other Korean talents such as rappers Reddy and Ugly Duck, among others.
 The hip hop project contained a total of 18 tracks and contained some of the songs Park had previously released in the year, such as "Mommae".
 The album also debuted at number five on Billboards World Albums chart.
 Soon after the album's release, Park released music videos for the tracks "Bo$$", "Worldwide x Want It" and "In this B*tch x My".

 On October 20, 2016, Park released his fourth solo album Everything You Wanted.
 The bilingual project contained 19 tracks and featured R&B songs in both English and Korean.
 Upon release the album debuted at number three on Billboards World Albums chart.
 On October 21, 2016, Far East Movement released their album Identity including the track "SXWME", which features MNEK and Jay Park.
 On July 20, 2017, it was announced that Jay-Z's Roc Nation had signed Park for his activities in the US, marking the first ever Asian American artist on the record label.
 Later that same month, it was announced that Park would be replacing Melanie C and Vanness Wu as one of the judges on the second season of Asia's Got Talent, alongside Anggun and David Foster.
-In 2017, Jay Park founded record label H1ghr Music with producer Cha Cha Malone, with an aim to bring both Seattle and South Korean talent to the hip hop forefront.
+In 2017, Park founded record label H1ghr Music with producer Cha Cha Malone, with an aim to bring both Seattle and South Korean talent to the hip hop forefront.
 Currently, the label houses American and South Korean artists such as GroovyRoom, pH-1, Sik-K, Woogie, Phe Reds, Raz Simone, and Ted Park.